thegymnasium/seemingly-seamless/slides-banner.md

 ### Site banner

+[to do: show detail of a mobile banner]

 ![Screenshot of site banner](img/banner-01.png)<!-- .element: class="r-fit-text" data-id="screencap" -->

 Notes:
-(note to self: this is another potential teaser about the conclusion)

----

-[show detailed close up]

----

-[show detail of a mobile banner]

-Notes:
 - read banner out loud
+- some of you may be wondering why this messaging is up on our site